- Keep you Mpact collection calendar on your fridge with a magnet

 - Challenge your neighbours to better your family's efforts

 Ease into recycling by setting up a simple system.
-This small start could take the form of keeping paper and paper products in your Ronnie Bags next to your dustbin or could take the form of an additional container, box or bin near your dustbin, which will make separation of recyclables effortless.
+This small start could take the form of keeping paper and paper packaging in your Ronnie Bags next to your dustbin or could take the form of an additional container, box or bin near your dustbin, which will make separation of recyclables effortless.

 - Separate your paper waste from your other waste